Aider-AI/aider/docs/unified-diffs.md

 aider's simple, high level style of unified diffs.
-Dropping line numbers from the hunk headers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing.
+Dropping line numbers from the hunk headers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing (besides the relentless focus on flexibly applying edits).
-Most LLMs will have already seen plenty of unified diffs in their normal training data, and so should be very amenable to fining tuning towards this particular diff style.
+Most LLMs will have already seen plenty of unified diffs in their normal training data, and so should be amenable to fining tuning towards this particular diff style.